tydevdev/experimental-ai-games/README.md

-# Experimental AI Games
+# Experimental AI Playground

-This repo collects a handful of small web games created with help from the Gemini 2.5 Pro (preview) model.
-The purpose is to explore how quickly AI can bootstrap functional game prototypes.
+This repo collects a handful of small web games and interactive experiments created with help from the Gemini 2.5 Pro (preview) model.
+The goal is to see how quickly AI can bootstrap functional prototypes.

 Almost every entry was first drafted with Gemini and then cleaned up using OpenAI's Codex-1 Research Preview for bug fixing.
 The exception is the simple